DmitryGaravsky/DmitryGaravsky/README.md

 ## Education

-* 2004-2006 MS in Quality control, Tula State University.
+* 2004-2006 Master in Quality Control, Tula State University.
-* 2000-2004 BS in Automation of technological processes and production, Tula State University.
+* 2000-2004 Bachelor in Automation of Technological Processes and Production, Tula State University.